ipjohnson/SimpleFixture/README.md

 ###Constraints

-Sometimes it's useful to have more control over generate random primitive types such as int, double, DateTime.
+Sometimes it's useful to have more control over how an object is created.
 The generate method takes a constraints object allowing to specify min,max, and other options.
 ```C#
 // Generate an int between 10 and 100
 var intValue = fixture.Generate<int>(constraints: new { min = 10, max = 100 });